PTz0uAH/termuxified/packages/freepascal/fpcmkcfg-3.2.2.arm-termux/README.md

 PTz()uAH

-hint: a fpc.cfg generated with fpcmkcfg (arm) also works for aarch64 architecture
+hint: a fpc.cfg generated with fpcmkcfg (arm) also works for aarch64 architecture with minimal alterations..